nextcloud/survey_client/ISSUE_TEMPLATE.md

 <!--
 Thanks for reporting issues back to Nextcloud!
-This is the issue tracker of the Nextcloud Usage report/Survey client App, if you have any support question please check out https://help.nextcloud.com/
+This is the issue tracker of the Usage survey client app, if you have any support question please check out https://help.nextcloud.com/

-This is the bug tracker for the Usage report/Survey client App.
+This is the bug tracker for the Usage survey client app.
 Find other components at https://github.com/nextcloud/core/blob/master/CONTRIBUTING.md#guidelines

 To make it possible for us to help you please fill out below information carefully.
 -->
 ### Steps to reproduce
 1.
 2.